im-tomu/fomu-workshop/README.md

 ![Litex Design](img/wishbone-usb-debug-bridge.png "Wishbone USB debug bridge interface")

-This is a special USB packet we can generate to access the Wishbone bus from a host PC.
+The above image shows the structure of a special USB packet we can generate to access the Wishbone bus from a host PC.
 It lets us do two things: Read a 32-bit value from Wishbone, or write a 32-bit value to Wishbone.
 These two primitives give us complete control over Fomu.

 Recall these definitions from earlier: